virtual-labs/exp-rc-short-column-bending-coep/experiment/theory.md

 ## (RC) short column subjected to both axial compression (direct force) and uniaxial bending (bending about one axis).
 ### Theory:
 Short columns are RC columns with a slenderness ratio (ratio of effective length to least lateral dimension) less than a specific code limit (typically around 12).
-Their behavior is governed by both axial compression and bending moment due to eccentricity of the applied load or inherent imperfections.
+Their behavior is governed by both axial compression and bending moment due to eccentricity of the applied load or inherent imperfections.<br>
 ![1](images/image1.png)
 Possible strain profiles under ultimate limit state in eccentriccompression
 ### The design considers: